 eliminate overlapping courses

-serves as a forum to address concerns that may arise involving courses or programs offered or proposed.
+The UGCC serves as a forum to address concerns that may arise involving courses or programs offered or proposed.

 II.
-The Graduate Council
+The University Graduate Curriculum Committee

 A. Membership

-The Graduate Council will consist of two representatives from each College: a faculty representative and the Associate Dean responsible for graduate studies.
+The University Graduate Curriculum Committee will consist of two representatives from each College: a faculty representative and the Associate Dean responsible for graduate studies.
 Representatives from the Registrar’s Office and the Library shall serve as non-voting members.

+Minutes will be taken of the committee’s decisions.

 The faculty representative will be a full-time, benefits-eligible faculty member at the University.
 They will be elected by the faculty of the respective College under the auspices of the Faculty Senate.
 To be eligible to serve in this capacity, the faculty member will be actively engaged in graduate teaching and/or research.

 The term of service for the faculty representative is three years.
-To ensure continuity, three members of the Council are replaced each academic year.
 Members are eligible to be re-elected for one additional, consecutive term of service.

 The Provost or their designee will be an ex-officio member and will chair the Graduate Council.
 The Chair will be a non-voting member of the Graduate Council, except in those instances when their vote is required to break a tie.
 Other ex-officio, non-voting members (e.g., representatives of Registrar’s Office, Library, PhD Network) may be included at the discretion of the chair.
 For a meeting occurrence when the Chair cannot be present, they may appoint an acting chair to preside over that meeting.
 This shall be recorded in the minutes of that meeting.

-The Chair will appoint a Secretary of the Graduate Council who will record the minutes and correspond with Council members under the Chair’s direction.
-The “Secretary” is not a member of the Council and need not be a faculty member.

 Maintaining the membership roster and ensuring that vacancies in the Graduate Council are filled in a timely manner is the responsibility of the Senate Agenda Committee (SAC).
 During the spring semester of each year the SAC must inform each college of any expiring appointments and ensure that a replacement is chosen in a timely manner.